-At December 31, 2019, financial assets held by the Group consist of cash and cash equivalents of \$6.964 million, other receivables and other current assets in total of \$0.219 million, as disclosed in the "Liquidity and Capital Resources" section above.
-The Group is not exposed to significant interest, currency or credit risks arising from these financial instruments.
-Cash and cash equivalents are used for paying of the Group's operations, while other receivables and other current assets represent an indirect tax receivables (value added taxes from Canadian, Macedonian and UK tax authorities) and prepayments paid for the regular Group's operations.
+At March 31, 2020, financial assets held by the Group consist of cash and cash equivalents of \$6,472 million, other receivables and other current assets in total of \$0.104 million, as disclosed in the "Liquidity and Capital Resources" section above.
+The Group is not exposed to significant interest or credit risks arising from these financial instruments, but exposed to currency risk, and overall net effect of this risk is disclosed below in the "Sensitivity analysis on the currency risk" sub-section below.
+Cash and cash equivalents are used for paying of the Group's operations, while other receivables and other current assets represent indirect tax receivables (value added taxes from Canadian, Macedonian and UK tax authorities) and prepayments paid for the regular Group's operations.